matthiasGmayer/structural-independence-typst/no_residual/main.typ

-= Infinite product probability measures
+= Infinite product probability measures <sec:infinite_independence>

 In the next sections we want to define the history and prove the fundamental theorem of structural independence.
 For this, we need to characterize the elements in $distributionstimes$ further.